 Sometimes the contract terms look fine, but the service is slipping.
 Use internal feedback to check whether vendors are actually meeting timelines, equipment uptime, or response windows.

 Your techs, whether permanent or temporary talent, often see where gaps are.
-Use that info to negotiate stronger agreements or move on to someone who delivers more quality.
+Use that info to negotiate stronger agreements or move on to someone who delivers more quality for services like autoclave maintenance or surgical light repair.

 Predict Patient Propensity